High ISO Speed Noise Reduction

 - Flash photography is not available.
 Note that the AF-assist beam of Speedlites may be fired, depending on the [: AF-assist beam firing] setting.

 - The camera automatically switches to [Standard] when RAW or RAW+JPEG image quality is set.

-- The camera automatically switches to [Standard] if you set the power switch to , replace the battery or card, or switch to mode or movie recording.
+- Automatically switches to [Standard] if you set the power switch to , replace the battery or card, or switch to Basic Zone modes, bulb exposure, or movie recording.